michto01/ardp/doc/ardp.md

     * Blank nodes (not identified by URI)

 ##1.3	RDF serialization formats

-For exchanging the RDF metadata there are several file formats in use.
-The main focus of this thesis in on the following ones: `RDF/XML`, `RDF/JSON`, `Notation 3` and its subsets: `Turtle`, `N-Triples` and `N-Quads`.
+For exchanging the RDF metadata there are numerous file formats in use.
+The main focus of this thesis in on the  `Notation 3` and particularly it's subset: `Turtle`, `N-Triples` and `N-Quads`.
+Other well known formats are: `RDF/XML`, `RDF/JSON`, `TriG`.
 For the following discussion about each format the following example metadata will be used:

 | OBJECT | PERDICAMENT | SUBJECT |
 | -- | -- | -- |